PacktPublishing/LLM-Engineers-Handbook/README.md

 # Output: Poetry (version 1.8.3)
 ```

-Use Poetry to install all the project's requirements to run it locally.
-Thus, we don't need to install any AWS dependencies.
+We use Poetry to install all the project's requirements to run it locally.
+Until deploying the code to AWS, we don't need to install any AWS dependencies.
 Also, we install Poe the Poet as a Poetry plugin to manage our CLI commands and pre-commit to verify our code before committing changes to git:
 ```shell
 poetry install --without aws
 poetry self add 'poethepoet[poetry_plugin]==0.29.0' pre-commit install
 ```

 We run all the scripts using [Poe the Poet](https://poethepoet.natn.io/index.html).
-You don't have to do anything else but install Poe the Poet as a Poetry plugin, as described above: `poetry self add 'poethepoet[poetry_plugin]'`
+To start using it, you don't have to do anything else but install Poe the Poet as a Poetry plugin, as described above: `poetry self add 'poethepoet[poetry_plugin]'`

 To activate the environment created by Poetry, run:
 ```shell
 poetry shell
 ```
+Now, let’s configure our local project with all the necessary credentials and tokens to run the code locally.

 ## Set up .env settings file (for local development)

-After you have installed all the dependencies, you must create and fill a `.env` file with your credentials to properly interact with other services and run the project.
+After you have installed all the dependencies, you must create and fill a `.env` file with your credentials to appropriately interact with other services and run the project.
+Setting your sensitive credentials in a `.env` file is a good security practice, as this file won’t be committed to GitHub or shared with anyone else.

 First, copy our example by running the following:
 ```shell
 cp .env.example .env # The file must be at your repository's root!
 ```

-Now, let's understand how to fill in all the variables inside the `.env` file to get you started.
+Now, let's understand how to fill in all the essential variables within the `.env` file to get you started.

-We will begin by reviewing the mandatory settings we must complete when working locally or in the cloud.
+The following are the mandatory settings we must complete when working locally:

 ### OpenAI